carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - What: Common strategy for connecting geographically dispersed VPCs and locations to create a global network transit center (central hub)
 - When: Locations and VPC-deployed assets across multiple regions that need to communicate with one another
 - Pros: Ultimate flexibility and manageability but also AWS-managed VPN hub-and-spoke between VPCs.
 Supports IP Multicast, so can distribute the same content to multiple specific destinations (NOT supported by any other service).
-Simplify network topology.
+Simplify network topology
 - Cons: You must design for any redundancy across the whole chain
 - How: Providers like Cisco, Juniper Networks, and Riverbed have offerings which work with their equipment and AWS VPC